How does Low-E Insulation compare?

 What is the difference between Low-E Reflective Insulation and other ‘foil’ Insulations?

-Most of the foil insulations on the market tend to have poor fire ratings or no fire testing at all, which means they are unsuitable for use in a wide range of applications.
-These products need to be installed behind plasterboard to comply with fire regulations.
+Most foil insulations on the market tend to have poor fire ratings or no fire testing, which means they are unsuitable for use in a wide range of applications.
+These products need to be installed behind the plasterboard to comply with fire regulations.
 But that is little help if a fire starts in the wall cavity.

 Poor fire ratings

-Multi-foil insulations are not used or found in countries where regulations and foil insulation used is widely understood.
-In the USA for example, foil insulation has been used for over 30 years but multi-foil insulation is not sold there and cannot be used due to its lack of compliance and failure to meet basic Fire Safety Standards.
+Multi-foil insulations are not used or found in countries where regulations and foil insulation are widely understood.
+In the USA, for example, foil insulation has been used for over 30 years, but multi-foil insulation is not sold there and cannot be used due to its lack of compliance and failure to meet basic Fire Safety Standards.

 Fibrous Cores

 Any product with a fibrous core risks moisture absorption.
-When that product has a layer of aluminium (or mylar) as an outer layer, you risk the moisture travelling through the core of the product, the product sweeting, and over the course of time, corroding and delaminating.
+When that product has a layer of aluminium (or Mylar) as an outer layer, you risk the moisture travelling through the core of the product, the product sweating, and, over time, corroding and delaminating.

 Thick and Bulky

-Some of these multi-foil products have more than 15 layers. and can measure anything from 35mm – 75mm thick.
-This completely defeats the idea of a thin efficient reflective insulation.
+Some of these multi-foil products have more than 15 layers. and can measure anything from 35mm to 75mm thick, ultimately defeating the idea of a thin, efficient reflective insulation.

 Hard to install

-Anyone who has handled a multi foil insulation will know, their multiple layers make them heavy, very difficult to cut, and even harder to work with.
-They are very labour intensive (and therefore expensive) to install.
+Anyone who has handled multi-foil insulation will know their multiple layers make them heavy, difficult to cut, and even harder to work with.
+They are very labour-intensive (and therefore expensive) to install.

 Dragging on Screws

-If you have tried to installed a multi-foil insulation insulation will know that their multiple layers and fibrous cores tend to catch on screws, causing them to “bag up”.
-This also causes them to rip and tear.
-Again costing you time and money!
+If you have tried to install multi-foil insulation, you will know that their multiple layers and fibrous cores tend to catch on screws, causing them to “bag up”, causing the multi-foil to rip and tear, again costing you time and money!

 Larger Battens Needed

-These thick and bulky multi foil products require thicker battens, longer screws and fixings but a lot of multi foil Insulation companies tell customers their products can be installed 20mm or 25mm battens.
+These thick and bulky multi-foil products require thicker battens, longer screws and fixings, but a lot of multi-foil insulation companies tell customers their products can be installed using 20mm or 25mm battens.

-The problem is, Multi Foil products can be anything from 35mm – 75mm thick.
-Manufactures fail to explain that creating a 20mm airspace beside a product would require a minimum 47mm – 97mm batten (as long as you also maintain an airspace above the insulation).
+The problem is multi-foil products can be anything from 35mm to 75mm thick.
+Manufacturers fail to explain that creating a 20mm airspace beside a product would require a minimum 47mm to 97mm batten (as long as you also maintain an airspace above the insulation).

 Do not meet claimed u-values

-If any foil insulation is installed with a smaller counter batten than required, and does not have an airspace beside the foil surface, it will not achieve the claimed (or required) U-value for that application.
+If any foil insulation is installed with a smaller counter batten than required and has no airspace beside the foil surface, it will not achieve the claimed (or required) U-value for that application.

 What is the difference between Aluminium and Mylar?

-You tend to see mylar used in a lot of single use applications.
+You tend to see Mylar used in a lot of single-use applications.
 (Emergency foil blankets, packets of crisps and Kit-Kats wrappers).
-It might be good at keeping food fresh but it is not something you want used in an insulation material.
+It might be good at keeping food fresh, but it is not something you want to use as part of an insulation material.

-Here you can see a comparison between Low-E Insulation a number of other foil insulation on sale today.
+Here, you can compare Low-E Insulation and several other foil insulations on sale today.

 How is Low-E different to traditional insulation?

-It is designed to compliant an insulation system and to address issues which are not addressed by traditional insulation (Radiant heat, Air-tightness, Moisture control)
+Low-E is designed to complement an insulation system and to address issues not solved by traditional insulation, such as:

-For years people have people have thought that to insulate better, they should simply add more and more material, believing that the thicker the insulation, the better it works.
+For years, people have thought that to insulate better, they should simply add more and more material, believing that the thicker the insulation, the better it works.

-However, that doesn’t really solve the problem.
-Very high R-values don’t stop heat transfer, they only slow it down.
+However, more is needed to solve the problem.
+Very high R-values don’t stop heat transfer; they only slow it down.
 You cannot ignore the need for good U-values, but by addressing the U-values alone, a large percentage of heat transfer is being ignored.

 All insulation materials have drawbacks, so using more and more of the same material may only compound a problem.